-Model Aircraft: There shall be no flights of drones, quadcopters, UAVs, model airplanes, or other remote controlled aircraft anywhere at the TIMPA facility, day or night.
+Model Aircraft: There shall be no flights of unauthorized drones, quadcopters, UAVs, model airplanes, or other remote controlled aircraft anywhere at the TIMPA facility, day or night.
 Violators will be required to leave the TIMPA facility.

 Night Launch Safety Rules